-In financial year 2017, the Group has experienced volatility and uncertainty over tightening of credit control by banks, slower global growth, volatile commodities prices and weakening of Ringgit.
-However, prudent management has contributed to the resilience of the Group's performance by building landed affordable medium cost residential, commercial and industrial properties.
-Despite weaker market sentiment, we have managed to record an increase of approximately 31% in revenue to RM254.4 million for the financial year 2017 as compared to RM194.6 million recorded for the financial year 2016.
-The increase is mainly from the property development and construction segment.
-By excluding the gain from fair value adjustment on investment properties amounting to RM41.4 million for the financial year 2017 and also gain realized from transfer of property development to investment properties amounting RMO.9 million for the financial year 2016, the Group recorded an increase of 12% in profit before tax to RM39.8 million for the financial year 2017 as compared to RM35.5 million for the financial year 2016.
-The increase in profit before tax was mainly contributed by higher sales of properties.
+The Group has scaled another challenging year in the face of slower global growth, volatile commodities prices and weakening of Ringgit.
+However, the Group showed resilience and managed to register an increase of approximately 9% in revenue to RM277.2 million for the financial year 2018 as compared to RM254.4 million recorded for the financial year 2017.
+By excluding the gain from fair value adjustment on investment properties amounting to RM41.4 million for the financial year 2017, the Group's profit before tax for the financial year 2018 increased by 27% as compared to RM39.8 million for the last financial year mainly contributed by higher property sales compounded by change of sales mix with higher proportion of industrial property sales which have a higher margin.
+This performance is the result of prudent business strategy and our commitment to deliver sustainable value to our shareholders.